idanre1/audioStreamArduino/README.md

      of samples.
 Each byte is 1 digit of an unsigned long.
  2. Each time the host recieves a byte it sends the next 128 audio samples to fill the Arduino's receive buffer.
+### hfile
+ Streaming arduino same file as Smith implementation.
+ Also remote SW is provided.